Lojong Practice Journal: Don’t make gods into demons

 The 59 slogans through a social justice lens

 While Buddhism is a non-theistic religion — in that the figurehead is not a god, but an ordinary human being like you or me — it is not without gods and demons.
-There are many stories in which various gods and demons encounter great practitioners, achieving different levels of enlightenment as a result — Buddhism is indiscriminate when it comes to ‘sentient beings’.
+There are many stories in which various gods and demons encounter great practitioners, achieving different levels of enlightenment as a result.1

 But this slogan isn’t about gods or demons in the Christian context.
 It is, like many Buddhist teachings, a metaphor for how to practice.